TRWither/WLine/README.md

 # WLine
-A CLI web browser in Python.
+WLine is a CLI web browser in Python, made on Linux and released under BSD-3-Clause license.